ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 It happens because necessary cache entries may not be tagged properly.
 You may also see `502 Headers too long` errors, and webserver refusing to serve the page.

-See below some options how to solve this issue:
+You can solve this issue in one of the following ways:

 #### A. Configure allowing larger headers